hieple7985/proof_sense/README.md

-**Focus**: Fine-tuned Language Models for Contract Analysis **Architecture**: Offline-first with local model deployment **Models Used**: llama3.2:1b (development), compatible with larger models
+**Focus**: Fine-tuned Language Models for Contract Analysis **Architecture**: Offline-first with local model deployment **Models Used**: gpt-oss:20b (primary), llama3.2:1b (development)

-This project demonstrates the practical value of fine-tuning open-source models for specialized, privacy-critical applications like legal contract analysis.
+This project demonstrates the practical value of fine-tuning gpt-oss models for specialized, privacy-critical applications like legal contract analysis.